reduxjs/redux-toolkit/docs/usage/usage-guide.md

 You can use any of these as needed inside the payload callback to determine what the final result should be.

-### Normalizing data with `createEntityAdapter`

-`createEntityAdapter` provides a standardized way to store your data in a slice by taking a collection and putting it into the shape of `{ ids: [], entities: {} }`.
-Along with this predefined state shape, it generates a set of `reducer functions` and `selectors` that know how to work with the data.

-To better understand the purpose of the entity adapter, let's take a look at some of the current methods for normalizing data.
+## Managing Normalized Data

+Most applications typically deal with data that is deeply nested or relational.
+The goal of normalizing data is to efficiently organize the data in your state.
+This is typically done by storing collections as dictionaries with the key of an `id`, while storing a sorted array of those `ids`.
+For a more in-depth explanation and further examples, there is a great reference in the [Redux documentation](https://redux.js.org/recipes/structuring-reducers/normalizing-state-shape#normalizing-state-shape).

 #### Normalizing by hand

 Normalizing data doesn't require any special libraries.
-Here's a basic example of how you might normalize the response from a `fetchAll` APIrequest that returns data in the shape of `{ users: [{id: 1, first_name: 'normalized', last_name: 'person'}] }`, using some hand-written logic:
+Here's a basic example of how you might normalize the response from a `fetchAll` API request that returns data in the shape of `{ users: [{id: 1, first_name: 'normalized', last_name: 'person'}] }`, using some hand-written logic:

 ```js
 import { createSlice, createAsyncThunk } from '@reduxjs/toolkit'